Which YOUNG AVENGERS Comics Could Inspire Their MCU Debut?

 Marvel Comics

-After some time without their own series, Marvel Comics brought back the ongoing Young Avengers comic book, for the first time without their creators Allan Heinberg and Jim Cheung.
-This new series from writer Kieron Gillen and artist Jamie McKelvie saw the teenage heroes reform under the guidance of Wiccan, his boyfriend Hulkling, and the Kate Bishop Hawkeye.
+The Young Avengers spent some time without their own series.
+Eventually, though, Marvel Comics brought back the ongoing Young Avengers comic book, though without the team’s creators, Allan Heinberg and Jim Cheung.
+This new series from writer Kieron Gillen and artist Jamie McKelvie saw the teenage heroes reform under the guidance of Wiccan, his boyfriend Hulkling, and Kate Bishop/Hawkeye.
 They added new recruits like Miss America Chavez, Prodigy, Marvel Boy, and the so-called “Kid Loki.”